AmrDeveloper/CodeView/README.md

 [![Jitpack Version](https://jitpack.io/v/AmrDeveloper/CodeView.svg)](https://jitpack.io/#AmrDeveloper/CodeView)

-Android Library to make it easy to create your CodeEditor or IDE for any programming language even for your own programming language, just config the view with your langauge keywords and other attributes and you can change CodeView theme in the runtime so it's make easy to support any number of themes, and CodeView has AutoComplete and you can customize it with different keywords and tokenizers
+Android Library to make it easy to create your CodeEditor or IDE for any programming language even for your programming language, just config the view with your language keywords and other attributes and you can change the CodeView theme in the runtime so it's made it easy to support any number of themes, and CodeView has AutoComplete and you can customize it with different keywords and tokenizers.

 ### Demo
 <p align="center">